skip to content

 The following verb has similar past forms to its ModE counterpart.
 However it is unusual in that the <dd> in the preterite suggests a dental at the end of the present tense stem, which isn't the case:

-s2 eME fle__n inf, fle__ fle__st fle__t` pr, fledde ifled7 (> ModE flee fled)
+s2 eME flén inf, flé flést fléþ pr, fledde ifled6 (> ModE flee fled)

 1. ModE also has catch - caught, but this is not found in OE, Orm or PC2; it was borrowed from AN cachier early in the 13th century; the MED entry cacchen (cahte), has quotations from i.a.
 Lmn, AW and Ch;

-2. eME sle__pen also has the strong preterite form sle__p, which is more usual;
+2. eME slépen also has the strong preterite form slép, which is more usual;

 back to top »